 While purchasing has evolved from the basics of simply buying materials or supplies, the procurement strategy remains somewhat the same: Companies need materials and services to function, and those must be purchased on the open market.
-When you introduce the notion of strategic sourcing, however, the story gets more complex – as do the requirements for purchasing new procurement software.
+When you introduce the notion of strategic sourcing,

 For more about procurement software